davidfstr/dafoster.net/projects/handbrake-subtitle-support/index.md

 These days (as of 2011) I am more or less inactive on HandBrake development.
 Yet I am currently your best shot at getting SSA issues fixed.
-Therefore if you really want to get me to fix a particular issue, you are encouraged to find a creative way to motivate me.[^motivate] :-)
+Therefore if you really want to get a particular issue fixed, you are encouraged to find a creative way to motivate me.[^motivate] :-)

 ## Updates